-The officers who detained McClain did not face any criminal charges and are currently back in the field.
+The officers who detained McClain were initially placed on administrative leave, but have all since been reinstated.
+They did not face any criminal charges.
 The city of Aurora has since banned the controversial carotid hold and, according to The New York Times, "jettisoned an outside investigator—who had been hired to look into the killing—because he was a former police officer."

 McClain’s case is receiving renewed attention on social media with the hashtag #JusticeForElijahMcClain since the police killing of George Floyd last month convulsed the country, sparking fresh scrutiny of old cases involving police brutality.
 More than 2.2 million people have now signed this petition demanding all officers involved in McClain's death to be taken off duty.

 You Might Also Like